 Shorenstein tenant engagement programming at many properties has been integral to the transition back to the office.
 Property staff's purposeful dedication to educating tenants and creating community through tenant engagement events has been successful across the portfolio.
-Tenant engagement is not a one-size-fits-all approach, and Shorenstein properties have excelled at tailoring their programming to what works for their tenants and community at large.
-From a first-time Earth Day sustainable shopping event to long-standing annual e-cycle event, Shorenstein properties managed to diversify programming and engage tenants in an ever-evolving return-to-work atmosphere.
+Tenant engagement is not a one-size-fits-all approach, and Shorenstein property managers have excelled at tailoring their programming to what works for their tenants and community at large.
+From a first-time Earth Day sustainable shopping event to long-standing annual e-cycle event, Shorenstein property managers diversified programming and engaged tenants in an ever-evolving return-to-work atmosphere.